sourceduty/Computational_Reactor/README.md

 AI-assisted computational reactors are emerging concepts, integrating AI to enhance the efficiency, adaptability, and performance of these systems.
 This hybrid approach leverages AI for real-time adjustments and optimization, pushing the boundaries of traditional computational reactor models.

+"Emerging concepts" refers to ideas, theories, or technologies that are currently in the process of being developed, explored, or gaining attention but are not yet fully established or widely adopted.
+These concepts are in the early stages of development and may represent new or innovative approaches that have the potential to become more prominent in the future as they evolve and mature.

 #

 > Alex: "*I made a computational microreactor model concept using custom reactive nodes.*"